ravewillow6383/game-of-greed/README.md

 ## Change Log
 10:00pm - features all working but a little buggy.
 Can't get dict to hold onto infor for longer that one roll of dice?
 Check with JB ot James tomorrow  7/8/19
 11:44pm - worked out most bugs.
 Trying to build a tally score function to over write user input for score.
 I built a test for the function.
 I'm able to get the user input into the function and stored in a dictionary, but the actual tally isn't working and I just need to sleep.
+7/9/19
+11:55pm - able to get scoring function to pass all tests.
+Also have a function built to bring in alternate score from a text file.
+Still working out bugs, really need to refactor.
+Still need to add classes.
+7/11/19

 -->